 In September 2017, a three-day Superconductor Hackathon hosted by CERN’s IdeaSquare brought together an international group of students from technical and business backgrounds with the purpose of conceiving novel applications of superconductors.
 The hackathon was organised in the framework of the EUCAS 2017 conference, where engineers, economists and creatives united their forces to breed new ideas.

-In the past decades, superconducting magnets developed for particle accelerators allowed physicists to take a close look in the heart of matter.
+In the past decades, superconducting magnets developed for particle accelerators allowed physicists to take a close look into the heart of matter.
 Superconducting materials may well have a great impact on the way we produce energy, manufacture goods, transport commodities and medical applications.
 However today, besides their use in the medical imaging for Magnetic resonance imaging (MRI) and Nuclear magnetic resonance (NMR) systems, the commercial success of superconductors remains largely limited to research applications.

 Energy and environmental challenges create opportunities for this alluring technology.
 “If we can work together to turn our research efforts into products, businesses and services, then we really can change the world for the better,” says Peter Keinz, Professor in WU Vienna.